pre-vert/Borrowable-limit-order-book/SPEC.md

 ## Actors

-- Makers: only place orders
+- Makers: only place orders, receive interest
-- Makers/borrowers: place orders and borrow from other-side orders (borrowers for short)
+- Makers/borrowers: place orders and borrow from other-side orders (borrowers for short), pay interest rate
 - Takers: take orders
 - Keepers: liquidate borderline positions due to growing interest rate

+## Allowances

+- Taking an order liquidates all positions which borrow from it and cannot be relocated
+- Cancelling an order cannot liquidate positions, only relocate them on the order book

+## Issues

+1. A maker takes his own limit order instead of cancelling it => bypasses the cancellation constraint
+2. A taker takes a limit order for \$1 at an arbitray price and liquidate borrowing positions => dust attack

+Possible solutions:

+- Cancelling liquidates positions which cannot be repositioned => makes 1) irrelevant ; ok if the book has enough liquidity to allow relocation most of the time
+- Pulling the price of an oracle before any taking to forbid unprofitable takings => forbids 2)
+- Imposing a minimum amount to take from an order to makes the attack costly (seems better)

 ## Core functions